-I’ve found this Italian sausage I buy at Costco is really nice to have on hand.
+I’ve found this Sweet Italian Chicken Sausage I buy at Costco is really nice to have on hand.
 It’s super convenient and versatile; great chopped into scrambled eggs, grilled and put on a bun or sliced thinly in a pasta dish or soup like Chicken Sausage, Vegetable and White Bean Soup with Ricotta.
 A few nights ago we put it to good use in this creamy, cheesy, chock full of veggies gratin.
 Hailey asked if I could make it twice a week so I guess she liked it a lot.
 I served it with quinoa but rice or pasta would be equally good.
 Of course, if you’re cutting carbs, it’s a complete meal itself.

 Roasting the cauliflower and peppers may seem like a pain but I promise it’s worth it because the peppers become so sweet and the cauliflower is way more flavorful than if you steamed it first instead.
 Besides, I think it’s easier than steaming them, especially if you line your pan with parchment paper for super fast clean up, and you can make the sauce while they roast.